 - For sewage leaks contact your water company

 - If you have an elderly or vulnerable family member or neighbour who is at risk of flooding, contact them to ensure they are prepared and know what to do should their home flood.

 - Dial 999 if there is a threat to someone's life

 Please note, the fire service may not always be able to help in the event of a flood.
 A fire crew will not automatically be sent.
-An officer will attend to assess the situation and if they feel the fire service can assist, they will call for a fire crew.
-The officer may not attend straight away though as all calls are prioritised.
+Sometimes, an officer may attend to assess the situation and if they feel the fire service can assist, they will call for a fire crew.

 The fire service can only help in certain situations.
-There has to be a certain level of water before we can pump water away, and we have to be able to pump it somewhere without it having a detrimental effect elsewhere.
+There has to be in excess of 150mm of water before our equipment can be used to pump water away, and we have to be able to pump it somewhere without it having a detrimental effect elsewhere.